projectM-visualizer/projectm/BUILDING.md

 Made up of everything in `src/libprojectM/Renderer`.
 These files compose the `libRenderer` sub-library.

-#### Native Presets

-These are not built by default.

-Native presets are visualizations that are implemented in C++ instead of `.milk` preset files.
-They are completely optional.
-Milkdrop presets are also technically optional but the whole thing is basically useless without them.

-If you don't want native presets, and you probably don't, don't bother with them.
-To enable loading and building these presets, add `-DENABLE_NATIVE_PRESETS=ON` to the CMake configuration command.

 ### Assets

 `libprojectM` can either have a configuration hard-coded or load from a configuration file.
 It's up to each application